LS554/appimagelight/README.md

 cmake ..
 ```
 ```
-make appimagetool
+make appimagepatched
 ```
-*Will likely output to src/
+*Will output to PROJECTROOT/build/src/appimagepatched
 ## Credits
 Credit and thank you to original project by AppImage team